Alex-Costea/Wiles/specifications.md

 - `list.add(arg value, at)` : add an element to a mutable list
 - `list.remove(arg value, at)` : remove an element from the mutable list at the index
 - `list.update(arg value, at)` : set element of mutable list at index.
+- `list.get(arg at)` : get element of list at index, panic if doesn't exist
 - `type` : get type of object at runtime
 - `clone({deep := [boolean]})` : clone object, deeply by default
 - `content` : get content of variable. panics if the value is `nothing`.